arrenda/NoMyMe/README.md

   User can share his favorites to other users, on his friendlist, besides sharing it on social networks.

 - Users:
+  The aplication will provide a friendlist that show their conection status (online/offline).

 ### Platforms/Compatibility
+The aplication will be able on webs & mobile phones.
+In the future, it will have a desktop client.
+Also, the aplication could be synchronizes with social network & email accounts.

 ### Designers & Developers